assafp/pickeez/README.md

 > POST "phones[]=555&phones[]=777" '/albums/123/invite_phones' - invites phones 555 and 777 to album 123.
 Adding parameter "remove=true" *removes* each of these phones instead of adding them (which has the effect of deleting a user from album).
 If added later, their photos will be re-added.

 > POST '/albums/123/delete' - deletes that album.
 (Actually only marks it as deleted so it won't be retrieved when calling list of albums).

+> POST '/albums/123/viewed' - adds the sending user to list of users marked that have viewed this album.

 > POST '/delete_me?sure=yes' - deletes this user and all albums he is the owner of.